opencog/link-grammar/README.md

    in the dict.

 -  Word-order flexibility (For Lithuanian, the following are desperately needed):
-   *  connectors with * direction, i.e. either left or right.
+   *  Connectors with * direction, i.e. either left or right.
-   *  symmetric (commuting) version of &.
+   *  Symmetric (commuting) version of &.
    *  DONE!
 The new symbols are ^ for commuting-& and $ to meaneither + or -.

    This still needs to be documented.